Status: Ghost Town

 Primary Mineral: Gold

 Eureka was an early gold mining settlement in Nevada County, California.
 The town vanished at an early date, and little is known about it.
-A description of the town appears in the book "Beans History & Directory of Nevada County, California", printed in 1867:
+The description of the town appears in the book "Beans History & Directory of Nevada County, California", printed in 1867, is included here: